notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/10-Leveraging-AWS-Global-Infrastructure.md

   ![SIMPLE ROUTING POLICY](../images/Simple_Routing_Policy.PNG)

-- Has no health checks
+- Has **no health checks**
-- Our web browser will go into our DNS system, does a DNS query and gets an IPv5 as a result
+- Our web browser will go into our DNS system, does a DNS query and gets an IPv4 as a result

 ### Weighted Routing Policy

   ![WEIGHTED ROUTING POLICY](../images/Weighted_Routing_Policy.PNG)

 - Allows us to distribute the traffic across multiple EC2 instances
-- In this example, we have to assig weights to your EC2 instances.
-For ex, 70, 20 and 10
+- In this example, you have to assign weights to your EC2 instances.
+For ex, 70%, 20% and 10%
-- Then DNS will make sure that our clients send 70% of traffic onto the first EC instance, 20% to the second instance and 10% to the third instance.
+- Then DNS will make sure that our clients send 70% of traffic onto the first EC2 instance, 20% to the second EC2 instance and 10% to the third EC2 instance.
 This is effectively some kind of load balancing.
-In this, we use health checks
+In this, **we use health checks**

 ### Latency Routing Policy

   ![LATENCY ROUTING POLICY](../images/Latency_Routing_Policy.PNG)

 - Say, we are displaying our application globally, one in California and the other one is Australia and our users are all around the world
-- In latency routing policy, we look at where the user is located and if they are located close to our American EC2 instance then they will be redirected to talk to that server, If they are close to Australia then they will be redircted to talk to the Australia server
+- In latency routing policy, we look at where the user is located and if they are located close to our American EC2 instance, then they will be redirected to talk to that server, If they are close to Australia, then they will be redircted to talk to the Australia server
 - In this example, Route53 will be used to minimize the latency between the users and servers by making the users connect to the server that is the closest to them

 ### Failover Routing Policy